open-power/snap/hardware/README.md

 In order to integrate an HDL action into the SNAP framework the directory that `$ACTION_ROOT` is pointing to needs to contain an entity named `action_wrapper` which is serving as interface between the action and the SNAP framework.

 An example for such an action together with a corresponding wrapper may be found in [./action_examples/hdl_example](./action_examples/hdl_example).
-It can be used for various verification scenarios like moving memory content.
+It can be used for various verification scenarios like copying memory content.

 ### HLS Actions
 The top level entity for an HLS action needs to be named `hls_action`.

 You'll also find examples for HLS actions in [./action_examples](./action_examples).
 For each example, the HLS action to be integrated into the SNAP framework is contained in a file `hls_<action>.cpp`.
-Before initiating the SNAP framework's make process, you need to create the necessary RTL files (VHDL) out of the `hls_<action>.cpp` file.
+Before initiating the SNAP framework's make process, you need to create the necessary RTL files (VHDL or Verilog) out of the `hls_<action>.cpp` file.
 Each example contains a `Makefile` that takes care of this.
 In order to make sure that the resulting top level entity fits into the SNAP framework, the HLS actions top level function needs to be named `hls_action`.
-All RTL files generated by the example's make process will be placed into a subdirectory `vhdl`.
+All RTL files generated by the example's make process will be placed into the subdirectories `vhdl` and `verilog`.
 The environment variable `$ACTION_ROOT` needs to point to that directory when initiating the SNAP framework's make process.

 For instance, if you want to configure the SNAP framework for integrating the HLS memcopy example contained in `$SNAP_ROOT/hardware/action_examples/hls_memcopy`, call